 Felice’s #1 closet hack for guys: a quality tie rack, like one of these from Ties.com “There are various ways to store ties,” she says.
 “Some guys like to roll them up, some like to hang them.
 But since we are trying to see all parts of our wardrobe, I recommend hanging and as thinly as possible.”

 Picking up a horizontally-oriented tie rack is a great place to start, and Ties.com has you covered with a bunch of styles depending on your space and how many ties you have.
+These racks are a life-saver and are one of my favorite closet organization ideas.

 6. Hanging Shelf